hannestschofenig/tls-dual-certs/draft-yusef-tls-dual-certs.md

 Implementations MUST verify both signatures and MUST associate each with its corresponding certificate chain.

 This dual-signature structure applies equally to `CertificateVerify` messages carried in Exported Authenticators with second signature using "Secondary Exported Authenticator" as the context string.

+# Client-Driven Authentication Requirements

+This section defines expected client and server behavior under various client configurations.
+Each case reflects a different client capability and authentication policy, based on how the client populates the `signature_algorithms`, `signature_algorithms_cert`, and `secondary_signature_algorithms` extensions, and whether it sets the `dual_certificate_required` flag.

+## Type 1: Classic-Only Clients

+Client supports only traditional signature algorithms (e.g., RSA, ECDSA).

+Client behavior:

+- Includes supported classical algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
+- Does not include `secondary_signature_algorithms`.
+- Does not set `dual_certificate_required` flag.

+To satisfy this client, the server MUST send a single certificate chain with compatible classical algorithms and include a single signature in CertificateVerify.

+## Type 2: Dual-Compatible, PQ Optional (Classic Primary)

+Client supports both classical and PQ authentication.
+It allows the server to send either a classical chain alone or both chains.

+Client behavior:

+- Includes supported classical algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
+- Includes supported PQ algorithms in `secondary_signature_algorithms`.
+- Does not set `dual_certificate_required` flag.

+To satisfy this client, the server MUST either:

+- Provide a single certificate chain with compatible classical algorithms and include a single signature in CertificateVerify
+- Provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in CertificateVerify as described in {{certificate-verify}}

+## Type 3: Strict Dual

+Client requires both classical and PQ authentication to be performed simultaneously.

+Client behavior:

+- Includes supported classical algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
+- Includes supported PQ algorithms in `secondary_signature_algorithms`.
+- Sets `dual_certificate_required` flag.

+To satisfy this client, the server MUST provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in CertificateVerify as described in {{certificate-verify}}

+## Type 4: Dual-Compatible, Classic Optional (PQ Primary)

+Client supports both classical and PQ authentication.
+It allows the server to send either a PQ chain alone or both chains.

+Client behavior:

+- Includes supported PQ algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
+- Includes supported classical algorithms in `secondary_signature_algorithms`.
+- Does not set `dual_certificate_required` flag.

+To satisfy this client, the server MUST either:

+- Provide a single certificate chain with compatible PQ algorithms and include a single signature in CertificateVerify
+- Provide a PQ certificate chain followed by a classical certificate chain as described in {{certificate}} and two signatures in CertificateVerify as described in {{certificate-verify}}

+## Type 5: PQ-Only Clients

+Client supports only PQ signature algorithms (e.g., ML-DSA).

+Client behavior:

+- Includes supported PQ algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
+- Does not include `secondary_signature_algorithms`.
+- Does not set `dual_certificate_required` flag.

+To satisfy this client, the server MUST send a single certificate chain with compatible PQ algorithms and include a single signature in CertificateVerify.

+## Type 6: Flexible

+Client supports either classical or PQ authentication and accepts any supported certificate type without requiring both simultaneously.

+Client behavior:

+- Includes supported classical and PQ algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
+- Does not include `secondary_signature_algorithms`.
+- Does not set `dual_certificate_required` flag.

+To satisfy this client, the server MUST send a single certificate chain with compatible classical or PQ algorithms and include a single signature in CertificateVerify.

 #  Security Considerations